telerik/ajax-docs/controls/avatar/overview.md

 ---
 title: Overview
 page_title: Avatar Overview
-description: The Telerik WebForms Avatar is typically used to display images, icons or initials representing people or other entities.
-It also gives you the flexibility to customize its border radius, size, color, etc. This component is a server-side, ASP.NET WebForms wrapper over the Kendo UI Avatar widget.
+description: "The Telerik WebForms Avatar is typically used to display images, icons or initials representing people or other entities.
+It also gives you the flexibility to customize its border radius, size, color, etc. This component is a server-side, ASP.NET WebForms wrapper over the Kendo UI Avatar widget."
 slug: avatar/overview
 tags: overview
 published: True